 - As a learning station — Give students five to ten minutes with Prodigy during their student-led conference so they can show off their math skills!
 Teachers can use the Assignments tool to align Prodigy to their in-class content.

 - Key insights into strengths and weaknesses — Teachers can use Prodigy’s powerful Reports feature to see where students are excelling or struggling, and what skills they need to work on.

-- Transparency between teacher and parents — Encourage parents to sign up with Prodigy, where they can monitor their child’s progress throughout the curriculum and set Goals and Rewards that encourage student learning.
+- Transparency between teacher and parents — Encourage parents to sign up for a Prodigy parent account, where they can monitor their child’s progress throughout the curriculum and support them as they build more math skills.

-Create or log in to your teacher account on Prodigy – a free, game-based learning platform for math that’s easy to use for educators and students alike.
-Aligned with curricula across the English-speaking world, students and teachers love using Prodigy Math Game for differentiation, engagement and assessments.
+Create or log in to your teacher account on Prodigy Math – a game-based learning platform designed to make math fun.
+Aligned with math curriculum across the English-speaking world, teachers can use Prodigy for differentiation, engagement and assessments.